felixnie/Netflix-Prize-IMDB-TMDB-Joint-Dataset/README.md

 # Why joint dataset?

 The prestigious Netflix Prize dataset only hosts ratings, titles and release years, while larger datasets have rich information on the genres and credits.

-While aligning movies and TV shows in the Netflix Prize dataset, it's impractical to simply find the matching year and title since:
+However, while aligning movies and TV shows in the Netflix Prize dataset, simply matching by year and title is impractical:

-- the years may correspond to the release of DVD rather than the theatre release.
+1. the years may correspond to the release of DVD rather than the theatre release.

-- the titles are slightly different between datasets.
+2. the titles are slightly different between datasets.

+Thus a dataset with matching confidence scores is preferred.
+Users can set the confidence threshold to obtain a dataset with different completeness levels.

+TMDB dataset is included with IMDB as an augmentation.
+IMDB data is fetched using `cinemaagoer`, as TMDB data is requested through TMDB API.

 # What's included?